Chartridge Combined School

 More about our School

 The school’s sport provision has been recognised with the Activemark accreditation, the Chiltern District Council ‘Primary School of the Year for Sport’ and a shortlisted nomination for Bucks Sport ‘Sports School of the Year’.
-We are also proud to continue to maintain our ‘Healthy School’ status.

 The school day